Unobtainiumrock/generalized-liner-models-learning-app/README.md

 - **[Contributing](docs/CONTRIBUTING.md)**: Guidelines for contributors
 - **[Git Workflow](docs/GIT_WORKFLOW.md)**: Git workflow and branching strategy

+## Future Directions

+While this project provides comprehensive coverage of canonical link functions and their properties, we did not fully integrate the optimization theory perspective that explains why canonical links guarantee unique solutions.
+The key lies in the Hessian matrix (the matrix of second derivatives of the log-likelihood function): canonical link functions ensure this matrix is negative definite, guaranteeing both invertibility and a unique global maximum.
+Non-canonical link functions lack this guarantee, potentially leading to non-invertible Hessian matrices or multiple local maxima.
+Future work could explore this connection in depth, along with practical examples of non-canonical link functions and the computational challenges they introduce.
+This would provide a complete theoretical foundation connecting the exponential family structure to the optimization landscape.

 ## Authors

 - Created as a final project for statistical modeling coursework